10 attractions within 10 minutes of the Montréal convention centre

 Place d’Armes

 A public square dating back to the late 1600s situated in front of above-mentioned basilica, Place d’Armes allows you to experience a slice (or square) of Montréal’s riveting history.
-Stand in the centre and do a slow 360 as you soak in some truly gorgeous and historic buildings of the old city, including the Saint-Sulpice Seminary (next to the Basilica), the country’s oldest bank, and Montréal’s first skyscraper.
+Stand in the centre and do a slow 360 as you soak in some truly gorgeous and historic buildings of the old city, including the Saint-Sulpice Seminary (next to the Basilica), the country’s oldest bank and Montréal’s first skyscraper.

 Toqué

-The exterior of the Montréal Convention Centre
+The exterior of the Montréal convention centre

 The massive kaleidoscope wall is made up of 332 coloured glass panels and 58 clear glass panels.
-The creation, entitled TransLucide, represents the purpose of the Montréal Convention Centre, aka the Palais des congrès de Montréal, as a place where different points of view converge.
+The creation, entitled TransLucide, represents the purpose of the Montréal convention centre, aka the Palais des congrès de Montréal, as a place where different points of view converge.
 No trip to Montréal is complete without a snapshot in front of this iconic installation.

 Chinatown